Khasi language: Script

 Before British colonization, some of the Khasi Syiems (Royals) used to keep official records and communicate with one another on paper primarily using the Bengali script.
-William Carey wrote the language with the Bengali script between 1813 and 1838.
-A large number of Khasi books were written in the Bengali script, including the famous book Ka Niyom Jong Ki Khasi or The Religion of the Khasis, which is an important work on the Khasi religion.
+William Carey wrote the language with the Bengali script between 1813 and 1838, even sponsoring a Bible translation in Khasi with the assistance of Alexander B. Lish.

-The Welsh missionary, Thomas Jones, arrived in Sohra on June 22, 1841, and proceeded to write down the local language in the Latin script.
+The Welsh missionary Thomas Jones arrived in Sohra on 22 June 1841 and proceeded to write down the local language in the Latin script.
 As a result, the modified Latin alphabet of the language has a few similarities with the Welsh alphabet.
+In 1842, the "First Khasi Reader" and a Rhodd Mam catechism became the first publications in the Khasi language.
 The first journal in Khasi was U Nongkit Khubor (The Messenger) published at Mawphlang in 1889 by William Williams.
+The first book in the Khasi language written by a native Khasi writer, Jeebon Roy, was published in 1897, and was entitled Ka Niam Jong Ki Khasi (The Religion of the Khasi).

 Khasi alphabet

-Khasi in Latin script has a different system, distinct from that of English.
+Khasi in Latin script has a system distinct from that of English.
 Khasi uses a 23-letter alphabet by removing the letters c, f, q, v, x and z from the basic Latin alphabet and adding the diacritic letters ï and ñ, and the digraph ng, which is treated as a letter in its own right.
 The diagraph ng is also present in Welsh alphabet.